Keeper-Security/Commander/python/README.md

 ### Installation

-1. Install Python3 from python.org.
+1. Install Python3 from python.org and modules below.
 2. Set up a Keeper account from https://keepersecurity.com
 3. Create a config.json file.
 Keeper Commander loads default configuration from the config.json file in the current folder.